jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 9. Make an extra fifth tube of PCM with antibiotics as a control
 10. Incubate these four new tubes and the fifth tube (the control) at 27°C (this may take 10-14 days) **Day 7**
+Materials:
+- Two labeled microscope slides
+- Microscope slide covers
+- Dropper
+- 100% Iodine
+- Tweezers/Forceps
-11. Take the remaining two tubes in the incubator out to stain with iodine **Day 13**
+1. Take the remaining two tubes in the incubator out to stain with iodine and look at under microscope **Day 13**
-12. Take the PCM tubes out of the incubator now that 10 days have passed
+2. Take the PCM tubes out of the incubator now that 10 days have passed

 11/11/2025 Tuesday
 - Obtained an oyster from Rowley in Wild tank